broadinstitute/monorepo/libs/jump_rr/README.md

 # Overview

 This module provides tools to efficiently compare vectors of [JUMP](https://jump-cellpainting.broadinstitute.org/) data.
 It also assembles the dataframes that are to be accessed by biologists using [datasette-lite](https://github.com/simonw/datasette-lite).
+It is pronounced like "jumper"; RR stands for [Round-Robin](https://en.wikipedia.org/wiki/Round-robin_tournament), a tournament system in which all competitors face every other competitor.

 <a id="org69be4a3"></a>